Young RYLA (Rotary Youth Leadership Award), March 2019

-Check out our photographs and video on our website Facebook and Twitter
+Check out our photographs below and on

-If you see any photos you like please contact us and we'll
+our Twitter feed.
+If you see any photos you like please

 be happy to send you copies.

 So next year, why not join us?
 Save the

 will be on our website www.meltonsantafunrun.co.uk.
 Get involved and raise funds for your

 favourite charity.
 The format will be similar to this year, with

 Melton Country Park.